with links to Wikipedia.

 Central Intelligence Agency CIA

 The Central Intelligence Agency CIA was formed in 1947 from the National Intelligence Authority, formed in 1946 after World War 2 to do investigative work on national security matters in overseas countries.
-It reports to the Director of National Intelligence (DNI), John Ratcliffe since May 2020, who reports directly to the US President.
+Since 2005, its director reports to the Director of National Intelligence (DNI), Avril Haines since January 2021, who reports directly to the US President.

 Department of Homeland Security